 2. Sell clothes and appliances you haven’t worn or used for a year

 Decluttering is the first step to becoming a minimalist, which means you need to spend some time sorting through your belongings.
-If you haven’t used something in the last year, there’s a good chance you won’t again – so put it in a pile to be sold.
+If you haven’t used something in the past year, there’s a good chance you won’t again – so put it in a pile to be sold.

 Make use of selling apps and marketplace websites, car boot sales, or put a shout out to friends and family on social media.
 You’d be surprised how many people will be interested in buying items you consider junk.